 Twin blocks are commonly used in early intervention orthodontic treatment.
 Made with a combination of metal and plastic, these are plates that clip onto the upper and lower teeth to help move the jaw into the desired place, expand the room in the mouth for teeth to grow, and more.

 Sometimes the twin block is all that is required, but often there will be further orthodontics needed.
-For example, a patient may be required to wear a twin block device for 12-18 months and then move onto another form of traditional or removable braces for further teeth straightening treatment.
+For example, a patient may be required to wear a twin block device for 12-18 months and then move on to another form of traditional or removable braces for further teeth straightening treatment.
 The benefit of dual treatment is that there is usually a reduced need for things like surgery beforehand, and it may also give the patient more choices for which kind of orthodontic treatment suits them.

 Removable Braces – Headgear